falOn-Dev/falOn-Dev/README.md

 ## About Me

-I'm a teenager with a passion for robotics, particularly in the field of control systems.
+I'm a teen developer with a passion for robotics, particularly in the field of control systems.
 Operating out of Maryland, I am currently the Software Development Lead for FRC Team 2537.
 In addition to my robotics endeavors, I am homeschooled and actively working towards an Associate's degree in Computer Science.

 ## Skills